Publish an SPF record

 Start with p=none to monitor, then move to quarantine or reject once SPF and DKIM align.

-SPF, DKIM and DMARC checker is one check.
-Janitor watches email deliverability (SPF, DKIM, DMARC) automatically across every client site and puts it in a branded report.
+Janitor watches email deliverability (SPF, DKIM, DMARC) automatically across every client site and puts it in a branded report you can send.

 FAQ